FairPlay-AI/demographic_lookup/README.md

 ## Purpose

-This code example which estimates the racial and ethnic probabilities associated with surnames and gender probabilities associated with first names.
+This code example estimates the racial and ethnic probabilities associated with surnames and gender probabilities associated with first names.